 Cartagena is Colombia’s most touristy destination.
 No wonder, they have a Caribbean beach and a walled old town that is listed as a UNESCO World Heritage Site.
 Nevertheless, I found spending two days in Cartagena enough.

-Two days in Cartagena were definitely enough.
-The old city is very alluring and there is lots of touristy infrastructure.
-Exactly the reason to dislike it.
+However, the old city is very alluring and there are lots of touristy infrastructures.

-Yes, there are the fortresses and the walled old town, Unesco World Heritage blablabla, and yes, it is pretty, but I don’t get the hang of places polished for visitors and the Unesco that look nothing like the rest of the town, where you find posh, overpriced “specialty” shops hardly any local can afford.
+Yes, there are the fortresses and the walled old town, Unesco World Heritage blablabla, and yes, it is pretty.
+However, I don’t get the hang of places polished for visitors and the Unesco that look nothing like the rest of the country.
+Spots where you find posh, overpriced “specialty” shops hardly any local can afford.

 Well, Cartagena’s walled Old Town, founded in the 16th century, is certainly very cute and deems Colombian….if you’ve seen only this city and its beaches.
 In this case, you will adore the lovely squares, cobblestone streets, and colorful colonial buildings at Colombia’s fifth-largest city.

 And indeed, they are well-maintained – just like any other World Heritage Site is since otherwise, they would lose this status and all the privileges coming with it.

 Since maintenance of the old buildings must be quite costly, the shops and restaurants they are housing are stocked to the wealthy tourists’ taste and ridiculously expensive.

 The city beach on Cartegena’s beach-peninsula Bocagrande is okay.
 A little like many beaches in the US, i. e. in front of the sky-high hotel- and condo-buildings.

 Rooms are overpriced.
 You get actually half of the other places’ standard, but you easily pay double or even triple.